wp-plugins/woocommerce-checkout-manager/readme.txt

 3. Enjoy! ;)

 == Frequently Asked Questions ==
+* Array is showing in your field?
+- Fix by filling out abbreviation field so that "array" will not show.

 Should you have any questions or concerns please contact at the <a href="http://www.trottyzone.com/forums/forum/wordpress-plugins-and-hacks/">plugin's forum</a>

 == Screenshots ==